Skip to main content

 Procedure for voluntary dissolution

-- Obtaining written consent from the Tax Department1 (which will check to see if the corporation owes back taxes and if it has filed all its returns)2; and
+1. Obtain written consent from the Tax Department1 (which will check to see if the corporation owes back taxes and if it has filed all its returns)2.

-- Filing paperwork with the New York Department of State, including a Certificate of Dissolution.
+3. File paperwork with the New York Department of State, including the Certificate of Dissolution.

 1Written consent from the NYS Tax Department is not required for Limited Liability Companies.

 2 If the corporation has done business in and incurred tax liability to the City of New York, it must request written consent to dissolve from the New York City Commissioner of Finance.
-Additional information is available on New York City Department of Finance’s website.
+For additional information, visit the New York City Department of Finance website at Business General Corporation Tax (GCT).

-How to get consent from the Tax Department
+1. Obtain written consent from the Tax Department.

-For blank forms and detailed instructions on how to complete and file them, visit the Department of State website at Certificate of Dissolution for Domestic Business Corporations.
+For blank forms and detailed instructions on how to complete and file them, visit the New York State Department of State website at Certificate of Dissolution for Domestic Business Corporations.

-Complete the process by filing with the New York Department of State
+3. File your paperwork with the New York State Department of State.

 Once you’ve obtained our consent and prepared the Certificate of Dissolution, you’re ready to file with the Department of State.
 Your filing must include:

-- a check for $60 payable to the New York Department of State.
+• a check for $60 payable to the NYS Department of State.

 You may file in person or by mailing to: